legend855/Twitteresque/README.md

 The ten assigned queries have been completed, and in addition we have included extra queries as defined below to add expanded functionality to the project:

-query 11: create a new user Account query 12: change a users Password query 13: delete a tweet.
+query 11: create a new user Account <br />
+query 12: change a users Password <br />
+query 13: delete a tweet.
 Will also delete comments on that tweet.